isomerpages/moe-eastspringpri/pages/Mathematics Department.md

 and friendly competitions are organised for our students.
-These experiences provide opportunities for them to apply their Mathematical and Science knowledge in real-life situations, deepening their understanding and appreciation of both subjects.
+These experiences provide opportunities for them to apply their Mathematical and Science knowledge in real-life situations, deepening their understanding and appreciation of both subjects.</p>
-<br>Across all levels from Primary 1 to Primary 6, students take part in a
+<p>Across all levels from Primary 1 to Primary 6, students take part in a
 vibrant array of hands-on activities that encourage exploration and discovery.
 During recess, they engage in purposeful educational play that strengthens their factual fluency, enhances visualisation skills and develops logical